 The “Good” Child

-If you truly ARE the ‘good’ child (the elder brother), look no further than within your own heart.
+If you truly are the ‘good’ child (the older brother), look no further than within your own heart.
 Are you happy with how the Father is treating you on a daily basis – by providing food and shelter, a job, and a family?
 His unconditional love, comfort, and grace?

 I believe the answer would be YES for most people.
 God has given you all you need – and more.
 You are blessed with your father’s love.